 LAKESIDE ARTS & NOTTINGHAM NEW THEATRE CO-PRODUCTIONS

-The tried and tested New Theatre professional development model was further explored in early 2019 when Lakeside produced its first opera Losing Her Voice.
+In early 2019, Lakeside produced its first opera Losing Her Voice.
 Composed by Elizabeth Kelly, Assistant Professor of Composition in the University’s Music Department, the production of this new opera required involvement from professional Music and Artistic Directors, Technical Team, academics who devised the interactive digital technology integral to the opera’s design concept, professional opera singers and instrumentalists.
 Undergraduate and Masters’ students in the Music Department auditioned for the opportunity to perform in the opera and participated in its development through a specially created module ‘From Page to Stage: Bringing Opera to Life’.
-This gave students an extraordinary insight into the development of a new opera production as well as the unique opportunity to perform in a public premiere and to receive academic credits towards their degree.
+This gave students an extraordinary insight into the development of a new opera production as well as the unique opportunity to perform in a public premiere.